Skip to main content

 Prerequisites

-For this quickstart you will need access to an AWS account with administrator access to ensure proper permissions for creating required AWS services.
+For this quick start you need access to an AWS account with administrator access to ensure proper permissions for creating required AWS services.

-If you do not have a AWS account, you can sign up for one at https://aws.amazon.com.
+If you do not have an AWS account, you can sign up for one at https://aws.amazon.com.

 AWS Lambda Concurrent Executions